• 4 hours

 Draft your text using the present tense.
 It will make reading easier.

-The summary is intended to sum up several documents in a synthesising and orderly way, either in written or diagrammatic form.
+A summary is intended to sum up several documents in a synthesizing and orderly way, either in written form or as a diagram.

-The goal of the summary is to save time for the reader, who can refer to it to get an overview of all the documents.
+The goal of a summary is to save time for the reader, who can refer to it to get an overview of all the documents.

-• Development (elaborating the ideas and referring to documents); and
+• Development (expanding upon the ideas and referring to documents)

 For extra help with professional formatting of your documents, consider using tables:

-You now know how to draft professional written documents that are structured and suited to your goal, your target and the chosen format.
+You now know how to draft professional written documents that are structured and suited to your goal, your target and your chosen format.
 Next, you need to complete your writing.

 Ever considered an OpenClassrooms diploma?